ansys/pyaedt-toolkits-antenna/doc/source/toolkit/models/index.rst

 Antenna API
 ===========

-This section describes the classes for all antenna types available in the toolkit.
+The Antenna API contains classes for all antenna types available in the toolkit:
-You use the **Antenna API** at the model level from PyAEDT.

 .. toctree::
    :maxdepth: 1